Your Need-to-Know About the NASCLA Exam

 • Procurement and Contracting Requirements (31 items)

-All three electrical exams have 100 questions.
+All three electrical exams have 100 questions with a 4.5-hour time limit.
 The Electrical Contractor and Residential Electrical Contractors Exams require a 75% passing score.
 The Journeyman Electricians Exam requires 70% to pass.

 The NASCLA Electrical Contractor Exam tests your knowledge in the following: